solidsnack/pglite/README.md

 # To remove your database and its configuration.
 ./pglite rm

-# To display your current database connection string
+# To display your current database connection string.
 ./pglite url

-# To simply connect to your database
+# To simply connect to your database.
-psq -d `./pglite url`
+psql -d `./pglite url`
 ```